 The Conid team benefits from three decades of experience and companionship between colleagues of three generations.

-Jonas Haertjens, is the youngest Conid member keeping production drawings for the parts up-to-date and processing incoming web orders.
-To him, Conid is a vast opportunity to pursue his passion for technology and design with the Conid values and philosophy.
+Jonas Haertjens, is responsible for tasks such as keeping production drawings for the parts up-to-date and processing incoming web orders.
+His job at Conid forms the perfect opportunity to express his passion for technology and design as well as blending into the scene and getting more absorbed by the writing equipment community.

 Johan Robbroeckx learned his machining skill at Komec on parts made to very small tolerances and high standards expected for the pharmaceutical industry.
 He naturally took charge of machining the pens to achieve perfection!
 Since late 2014, and following training from Francis, he also dedicated himself to the fine-tuning and grinding of nibs making him Conid’s nib specialist.